BILTONGMAKERS.COM! The home of Biltong, Boerewors, and much, much more!

 All prizes are sent to the winners free of charge.

-THE PRIZES FOR THE DECEMBER COMPETITION
+THE PRIZE FOR THE NOVEMBER COMPETITION

-To enter the competition all you have to do is to visit our home page at www.biltongmakers.com and click on one of the two competition links.
+Just visit our home page at www.biltongmakers.com and click on one of the two competition links.

 OTHER PRIZES FOR THIS YEAR